Just like us, it is important that your cat’s and dog’s mouths are kept in good condition with regular dental care.

 Regular cleaning is vital.
-Early and regular treatment is much easier and cheaper than major dental surgery.
+Early and regular dental treatment is much easier and cheaper than major dental surgery.
 Inflamed gums (gingivitis) and periodontal disease may lead to infection and disease in other internal organs like the heart and kidneys.
 Periodontal disease is irreversible and the end result is tooth loss.
 If dentistry is performed early enough to remove bacterial plaque and good dental hygiene is implemented, periodontal disease can be prevented.

-What happens if my pet needs dental?
+What happens if my pet needs dental treatment under anaesthetic?

 Given that we are dealing with the sharp end of dogs and cats, almost all dental procedures require a general anaesthetic.

-So the first thing we do is assess the suitability of your pet for an anaesthetic.
+Firstly, we assess the suitability of your pet for an anaesthetic.
 Your pet receives a full examination, and if necessary, a blood or urine test (which is mandatory for all animals seven years of age or older).
 These tests screens for kidney and liver disease, diabetes and anaemia.